 All newly appointed Directors will undergo an orientation programme where the Director will be briefed on the Group's strategic direction, governance practices, business and organisation structure as well as the expected duties of a Director of a listed company.
-Appropriate external trainings for Directors conducted by the Singapore Institute of Directors and other organisations will be arranged when necessary.
+Appropriate external trainings for Directors conducted by the Singapore Institute of Directors and other accredited organisation will be arranged when necessary.
 The Company will also provide training for newly appointed Directors who have no prior experience as a Director of a Singapore public listed company as prescribed by the SGX-ST under Rule 406(3)(a) and Practice Note 4D of the Catalist Rules.
 To get a better understanding of the Group's business, the Director will also be given the opportunity to visit the Group's operational facilities and meet with key management personnel.
-During FY2023, no new Directors were appointed to the Board.